Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

    >>> saturated_image = color.hsv2rgb(hsv_image)
    >>> imshow(saturated_image, "Saturated Image (Naive)")

-However, this ends up looking bad, because the whole image now has a minimum saturation of 0.3.
+However, this ends up looking bad and washed out, because the whole image now has a minimum saturation of 0.3.
 A better approach would be to take only those pixels that already have a saturation above some threshold, and increase the saturation of only those pixels:

 .. plot::
    :context: close-figs